-PI 2.1.2 There is a strategy in place for managing retained species that is designed to ensure t fishery does not pose a risk of serious or irreversible harm to retained species SG Issue Met?
+PI 2.1.2 There is a strategy in place for managing retained species that is designed to ensure the fishery does not pose a risk of serious or irreversible harm to retained species SG Issue Met?
 (Y/N) Justification/Rationale 60 a Y There are measures in place, if necessary, that are expected to maintain the main retained species at levels which are highly likely to be within biologically based limits, or to ensure the fishery does not hinder their recovery and rebuilding.
 Catches in the saithe trawl fishery contain very few non-target species, which typically making up less than 1% of the catch.
 There are no "main" retained species (>5% of total landings) and the only species that is considered particularly sensitive, is cod (2.68% of UoC catch 2007-2012).
 North Sea cod stocks are currently depleted and subject to a Cod Recover Plan (EC Regulation 1342/2008), which applies to the saithe trawl fleet.
-The UoC fleet also employs other measures to reduce their impacts on cod: trawls have a mesh size of 125-128mm, which reduces the catch of juvenile fish; and Kutterfisch also launched their own "Stopp Discard" project, which has eliminated discarding from this fleet. b Y The measures are considered likely to work, based on plausible argur general experience, theory or comparison with similar fisheries/species).
-See SG80(b) bYThere is some objective basis for confidence the fishery and conformity with the "catch plan"bYThere is some objective basis for confidence to an allocation and conformity with the "catch plan" to grave the saithe trawl fishery and the prepare each year.
-BLE report that, in late 2007 (prior to fishery), the saithe trawl fishery was closed because the pre- ongoing saithe trawling was likely to exceed the German This was the only occasion that such action has been r activity of the UoC results in a low incidence of cod capt by Kutterfisch saithe trawling was likely to exceed the German This was the only occasion that such action has been r activity of the UoC results in a low incidence of cod capt by Kutterfisch saithe trawlers is landed, and landings are trawlers is landed, and landings are the grave and configence that such action has been r activity of the UoC results in a low incidence of cod capt by Kutterfisch saithe trawlers is landed, and landings are the fishery and landings are the fishery is landed, and landings are the saithe trawlers There is a partial strategy in place, if necessary that is expected to maintain the main retained species at levels which are highly likely to be within biologically based limits, or to ensure the fishery does not hinder their recovery and rebuilding.
+The UoC fleet also employs other measures to reduce their impacts on cod: trawls have a mesh size of 125-128mm, which reduces the catch of juvenile fish; and Kutterfisch also launched their own "Stopp Discard" project, which has eliminated discarding from this fleet. b Y The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar fisheries/species).
+See SG80(b) 80 a Y There is a partial strategy in place, if necessary that is expected to maintain the main retained species at levels which are highly likely to be within biologically based limits, or to ensure the fishery does not hinder their recovery and rebuilding.
 See SG60(a).
 Cod catches by the saithe trawl fishery are subject to the Cod Recover Plan (EC Regulation 1342/2008), which constrains exploitation to a level that is considered by ICES to ensure that the international fishery does not hinder the recovery and rebuilding of the North Sea cod stock.
-All of the cod caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) cod quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international cod landings from the North Sea.
-Y There is some objective basis for confidence that the partial strategy will work, based on some information directly about the fishery and/or species involved.
+All of the cod caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) cod quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international cod landings from the North Sea. b Y There is some objective basis for confidence that the partial strategy will work, based on some information directly about the fishery and/or species involved.
 Fish landings in Germany are closely monitored by BLE to ensure compliance with quota allocations and conformity with the "catch plan" that vessels are required to prepare each year.
 BLE report that, in late 2007 (prior to first certification of the fishery), the saithe trawl fishery was closed because the projected cod by-catch from ongoing saithe trawling was likely to exceed the German cod quota for that year.
 This was the only occasion that such action has been required.
-At present, the activity of the UoC results in a low incidence of cod capture, all of the cod caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) cod quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international cod landings from the North Sea. c Y There is some evidence that the partial strategy is being implemented successfully .
+At present, the activity of the UoC results in a low incidence of cod capture, all of the cod caught by Kutterfisch saithe trawlers is landed, and landings are made within the small (150t) cod quota allocated to the Kutterfisch vessels, which represents around 0.4% of total international cod landings from the North Sea. c Y There is some evidence that the partial strategy is being implemented successfully.

-Document: MSC Full Assessment Reporting Template V1.2 page 82 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 82 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03